fbrausse/vpdf-sync/README.md

   REN_OPTS...  options to slide renderer, see options '-R' and '-r' for details

 Options [defaults]:
+  -c X:Y       set cut-off thresholds of abs-diff luma components of averaged
-  -C T:B:L:R   pad pixels to renderings wrt.
+               slides and frames for crop-detection, either can be empty [32:32] -C T:B:L:R   pad pixels to renderings wrt.
 VID; comp < 0 to detect [0:0:0:0] -C detect    detect the cropping area based on the average intensity of slides -d VID_DIFF  interpret consecutive frames as equal if SSIM >= VID_DIFF [unset]